 Why it’s on this list: Comix Zone tasks the player with beating a game that never stops breaking the fourth wall.
 It’s ingenious and maddening all at the same time, as Mortus antagonizes Sketch from the other side of the page, adding in new monsters and problems on the fly simply by drawing them in.
 Good thing living in a rough New York City neighborhood prepared Sketch for this eventuality, since the man can unleash punch-and-kick combos like nobody’s business.
 That said, Comix Zone is no walk in the park.
 There are puzzles to solve, enemies to beat up, multiple paths through each page, and a bevy of hilarious comic-style sound effects to lighten the mood.
 The main issue dogging new players will be the rate at which Sketch uses up his health, as even simple actions like breaking down doors with his fists will cost him precious ink.
 Completing the first three pages each will earn you one continue, but beyond that you’re at the mercy of Mortus and your controller to finish the saga.

 Difficulty Rating: 8/10.
 While not as hard as some of the other games on this list, Comix Zone still holds it own for its unique presentation if nothing else.
-Sketch’s limited inventory combined with multiple ways to navigate each area and the variety of puzzles within combine to make this far more difficulty than your average beat ’em up that only tasks you with killing bad guys and walking to the right.
-Beating Comix Zone requires the player to develop a sort of extra sense about things, and be prepared for plenty of surprises as Mortus never leaves you alone.
-And though it isn’t overly long as Sketch needs only navigate six total pages, there are a ton of platforms, traps, and enemies that comprise each page, making every panel a level in and of itself.
-And of course the developers throw in the old Sega trope of the timed boss battle at the end which determines the ending you get, so it’s possible to beat the game and still wind up losing.
+Sketch’s limited inventory combined with multiple ways to navigate each area and the variety of puzzles within combine to make this far more difficult than your average beat ’em up.
+Finishing Comix Zone requires the player to develop a sort of extra sense about things, and be prepared for plenty of surprises as Mortus never leaves you alone.
+While it isn’t overly long as Sketch needs only navigate six total pages, there are a ton of platforms, traps, and enemies that comprise each page, making every panel a miniature level in and of itself.
+Of course the developers throw in the old Sega trope of the timed boss battle at the end which determines the ending you get, so it’s possible to beat the game and still lose.
 The ultimate insult comes from buying the limited edition, which comes with a twelve-track music CD featuring tunes by Danzig, Lords of Acid, and MC 900-foot Jesus among others.
 What the hell did I ever do to you Sega, you bunch of assholes?